 Who says finance is an all-adult thing?
 Here are some tips that can help teenagers cultivate robust financial habits at an early stage.

 When teenagers are the topic of discussion, finance is probably not the first thing that comes to mind.
 However, getting teens into the right financial track can really make a difference in their financial future.
-While the scale of personal finances is rather small when it comes to teens, good financial habits are universal and hence applicable to the young lot too.
+While the scale of personal finances is rather small when it comes to teens, good financial habits are universal, and hence, applicable to the young lot too.

-Here are some golden personal finance tips for teens.
+With 2020 confining us within our four walls, it only makes sense to make the most of it and work on ourselves.
+On that note, here are some golden personal finance tips for teens.
 Psst; these could help you even if you aren’t a teenager!

 Tracking Expenses On A Weekly Basis